dguess/mina-node-dashboard/README.md

 # Part 2: Setting up Grafana Alerts in Discord

+If you would like to receive alerts in Discord when your Mina Node is down then continue on!

 ## Step 1: Create a new discord server / channel

 Select the '+' button in the bottom left of Discord to create a new Discord server, then select 'Create my own' and then 'For me and my friends'